southparkstan123/rails-8-vite-starter/README.md

-# Rails 8 Starter
+# Rails 8 Vite Starter

 ## Introduction

-This repository is project starter using Ruby on Rails 8.
+This repository is project starter using Vite Ruby(include Ruby on Rails 8) with Vue 3 and InertiaJS for frontend.

 ## Features
 TBC